Samsung debuts wearables and latest Galaxy smartphone

 The Samsung Gear Fit, also targeting the fitness sector, has a heart rate monitor, too, as does the Samsung Galaxy S5 itself, a first for a smartphone, Samsung said.

-The Gear Fit has a curved touch-sensitive screen and its features include a pedometer, the South Korean company said.
+The Gear Fit has a curved touch-sensitive screen and its features include a pedometer, Samsung said.

-It also has a fingerprint scanner on the home button, it said, which can be used to protect data and provide security credentials in a swipe.
+Shares in Samsung, Asia's most valuable technology company with a market value of $204 billion, rose 0.6 percent, versus a 0.7 percent gain in the wider market.

-Analysts said the improvements in the fifth iteration of the Galaxy S, which has sold more than 200 million units in total, were more incremental than in previous devices, showing it was becoming harder to innovate at the top end.
+(Additional reporting by Miyoung Kim in SEOUL; Editing by David Evans, Jan Paschal and Kenneth Maxwell)